-When most people think of Canadian immigration, they are thinking about permanent residence in Canada, in one of the ten Provinces or three Territories.
+When most people think of Canadian immigration, they are thinking about obtaining permanent residence in one of Canada’s ten provinces or three territories.

 Provincial Nominee Programs

 At IJW Immigration Solutions, we serve the Atlantic region (New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland & Labrador) by nominating immigrants with the skills and circumstances that our provinces value and need.
 We have a number of excellent provincial nominee programs available.

 Atlantic Immigration Pilot Program (AIPP)

 The pilot helps employers in Atlantic Canada hire foreign skilled workers who want to immigrate to Atlantic Canada, as well as international graduates who want to stay in Atlantic Canada after they graduate.